-Assuming stockholder approval of the amendment to the 2013 Plan, and based on the equity awards currently outstanding under the 2013 Plan and the 2014 Director Plan, the Company would have a total of 753,432 Class A common shares available for grant under all plans, consisting of a total of 677,438 Class A common shares available for grant under the 2013 Plan, of which up to 250,000 shares of Class C common stock may be issued in place of up to 250,000 shares of Class A common stock, and 75,994 shares of Class A common stock available for grant under the 2014 Director Plan.
+Assuming stockholder approval of the amendment to the 2013 Plan, and based on the equity awards currently outstanding under the 2013 Plan and the 2014 Director Plan, the Company would have a total of 753,432 Class A common shares available for grant under the 2013 Plan, of which up to 250,000 shares of Class C common stock may be issued in place of up to 250,000 shares of Class A common stock, and 75,994 shares of Class A common stock available for grant under the 2014 Director Plan.
 The number of shares available for grant under the 2013 Plan and the 2014 Director Plan will increase in connection with the cancellation or forfeiture of awards outstanding under such plans and for the issuance of stock dividends, but such increases would not have a dilutive effect on the stockholders' shares of Class A and Class C common stock.